 The tuition fees shown for home students are for one complete academic year of full time study and are set according to the academic year of entry.
 Fees for subsequent years of your course may rise in line with an inflationary uplift as determined by the government.

 The tuition fees shown for overseas and EU students are for one complete academic year of full time study, are set according to the academic year of entry, and remain the same throughout the duration of the programme for that cohort (unless otherwise stated).

 Please also check costs for colleges and accommodation.

 We are committed to supporting the best students irrespective of financial circumstances and are delighted to offer a range of funding opportunities.Find Out More

 (Source: HESA Graduate Outcomes Survey.
 The survey asks leavers from higher education what they are doing 15 months after graduation.
 Further information about the Graduate Outcomes survey can be found here www.graduateoutcomes.ac.uk)

-Our Economics degrees will provide you with a solid grasp of economic theory, applied economics and statistical techniques.
-They are an ideal preparation for employment in all areas of graduate work and our qualifications are highly successful in creating job opportunities.
+Our Economics degrees help you prepare for employment, and our qualifications are highly successful in creating job opportunities.

 For more information see our Business School website.

 With our rigorous curriculum and exceptional teaching, you’ll build world-class foundations for graduate employment or further study.
 You’ll also get a taste of real business – learning from expert faculty members and guest speakers, as well as through hands-on work placements and international study opportunities.
 With our flexible programmes, you’re in control – choosing a route that suits your own interests and career aspirations.